panda3d/panda3d-docs/programming/scene-graph/index.rst

 NodePaths
 ---------

-There is a helper class called ``NodePath`` which is a very small object containing a pointer to a node, plus some administrative information.
+There is a helper class called :class:`~panda3d.core.NodePath` which is a very small object containing a pointer to a node, plus some administrative information.
 For now, you can ignore the administrative information; it will be explained in a :ref:`later section <instancing>` of the manual.
 It is the intent of the panda designers that you should think of a NodePath as a handle to a node.
-Any function that creates a node returns a ``NodePath`` that refers to the newly-created node.
+Any function that creates a node returns a :class:`~panda3d.core.NodePath` that refers to the newly-created node.

 A NodePath isn't exactly a pointer to a node; it's a "handle" to a node.
 Conceptually, this is almost a distinction without a difference.
 However,